×

 What should you consider before investing in cloud native architecture?

-The most important considerations to weigh are whether you have the engineering resources and expertise necessary to handle the increased complexity of cloud native environments.
-This will determine whether you are prepared to address the unique security risks that arise in distributed cloud native environments.
+The most important consideration is whether you have the engineering resources and expertise necessary to handle the increased complexity of cloud native environments.
+This will determine whether you are prepared to address the unique security risks in distributed cloud native environments.

 Should you use GitOps for cloud native security?

 GitOps, which uses Git to manage complex operations, is one way of simplifying cloud native security because it helps to automate complex workflows.
 That said, cloud native security requires much more than merely adopting a technique like GitOps.
-Check out our guide to deploying GitOps for cloud native security.
+Read our guide to deploying GitOps for cloud native security.

 What is Cisco doing when it comes to cloud native security?

 Cisco is investing heavily in integrating cloud native security tools into its networking and firewall products.
-In addition, Cisco is helping to build next-generation solutions to secure cloud native environments like Kubernetes via platforms such as Cisco Secure Application.
+In addition, Cisco is helping to build next-generation solutions to secure cloud native environments like Kubernetes via platforms such as Panoptica.
 Finally, Cisco sponsors initiatives like ET&I, which does cutting-edge research on cloud native security challenges and solutions.

 What is the Cloud Native Computing Foundation’s role in cloud native security?